202468247/mohan-final-project/README.md

 # mohan-final-project

-About the "ServiceReferral" Web based solution
+About the Service Referral "ServiceConnect.com" Web based solution
 __________________________________________________________________________________________________________

-This solution connects those who deliver services, corporations and individuals, to general public offering highest possible discounts while maintaining the best of quality.
-The system will rank the service providers and the members based on our merit points and give the utmost quality of service for fraction of cost.
+This solution connects those who deliver services, corporations or individuals, to general public offering highest possible discounts while maintaining the best quality services.
+The solution will rank the service providers and also the clients based on our merit points criteria and give the utmost quality of service for fraction of cost.

+This is a free service to the public but they should have already signed-in to access the required services.
+The service providers will pay a percentage of the sales to the Service Referral business.

+They will be able to see all the best ranked service providers and eligible to get the most amount of discount and the best quality services compared to usually what is out there in the market.

+Based on the client history, they will receive notification to any new services or promotions added into the system.

 Figma Design